enrollment

 Theater $50

-• Helping Hands Fee (families who choose not to complete Hours)$750/family$25/family per missed assignment
+• Helping Hands Fee (families who choose not to complete volunteer Hours)$750/family$25/family per missed assignment

 • Concert Tickets (at Main CCPC location)$0